dianaggomez/Coalition-Fairness-of-AVs-at-TIntersection/README.md

 What:

-We analyze the fairness of actions by Autonomous Vehicles (AVs) as they act in the self-interest of their coalition, or company, by comparing the changes in efficiency at a T-Intersection with and without a fairness regulation in place.
+We analyze the fairness of actions by Autonomous Vehicles (AVs) as they act in the self-interest of their coalition, or company, by comparing the changes in efficiency at a T-Intersection with and without a fairness regulation.

 Why: